-If your company provides health insurance plans to employees, or is considering offering it for the first time, you’ll have to become familiar with the annual renewals process.
+If your company provides access to health insurance plans to employees, or is considering offering it for the first time, it’s time to become familiar with the annual renewals process.

-Health insurance renewals are a yearly occurrence in which companies adjust their rates and offerings and allow employers to select the best plans.
-The process includes insurance companies, employers, and employees at various stages.
+Health insurance renewals are a yearly occurrence during which insurance carriers adjust their rates and offerings, and allow employers to select the best plans.
+The process obviously includes insurance companies and employers, and it also includes employees at various stages.

-For insurance carriers, renewals happen annually to make sure plans are up-to-date with rules and regulations, adjust pricing to take into account inflation in the health insurance industry, and reassess risk.
+The answer is a little different for every party involved.
+For insurance carriers, renewals happen annually to make sure plans are up-to-date with rules and regulations.
+They also adjust pricing to take into account inflation in the health insurance industry, and reassess risk.

 What Does the Renewals Process Look Like?

-- Reassessment stage.
+Reassessment stage.
 Insurance companies reassess pricing for the upcoming year and then decide on any altered costs and services to the employer.
-These costs generally rise year-to-year with inflation rates in the healthcare industry due to technology, research, administrative costs, and other factors.
+These costs typically rise each year to adjust for inflation, doctor’s fees, healthcare technology, and new drugs.

-- Presentation stage.
+Presentation stage.
 Insurance providers present available plans to companies.
-You will be presented with the options your employees will have access to and pricing for the upcoming year.
+As an employer, you will be presented with the options your employees will have access to and pricing for the upcoming year.

-- Selection stage.
+Selection stage.
 You’ll have the opportunity to select the plans your employees will have access to.
-Your employees can have access to up to four plans, and you can make your selections online.
-Once you make your selections, you’ll choose your contribution amount (how much you want to contribute per plan for each of your employees).
+Once you make your selections, you’ll choose your contribution amount (how much of the cost your company will contribute per plan for each of your employees).

-- Employee enrollment stage.
-Once you’ve selected which group plans your employees will have access to, open enrollment will begin for your employees.
-They’ll be presented the plans you’ve selected to be available for them.
-This is their opportunity to switch due to different life circumstances and based on their budgets.
+Employee enrollment stage.
+After these selections are made, open enrollment will begin for your employees.
+During this period, your team will be presented with the plans you’ve selected.
+This is their opportunity to switch plans due to changing life circumstances and based on their budgets.

 What is the Timeframe for Renewals?